kasbrahan/m2.Litecoincash/README.md

-# Bitcoin Direct
+# LCC|Pay

-Magento2.
-A Bitcoin payment method for the Magento2 ecommerce app using Bitcoin RPC API.
+A Litecoincash payment method for the Magento 2 ecommerce app using Litecoin Cash RPC API.

 ## Install with Composer as you go

-1. Go to Magento2 root folder
+1. Go to Magento 2 root folder

 2. Enter following commands to install module:

     ```bash
-    composer require faonni/module-bitcoin
+    composer require kasbrahan/module-litecoincash
     ```
    Wait while dependencies are updated.